httpwg/wg-materials/interim.md

 Will Chan: talked about it within NPN which just sees opaque strings

-Roberto: killer app is HTTP so we haven;t seen a need for it up to now.
+Roberto: killer app is HTTP so we haven't seen a need for it up to now.

 Mark: overall goal - we want to do this right once.